opensearch-project/documentation-website/_api-reference/document-apis/bulk-streaming.md

 If you specify the index in the path, then you don't need to include it in the [request body chunks]({{site.url}}{{site.baseurl}}/api-reference/document-apis/bulk/#request-body).

 OpenSearch also accepts PUT requests to the `_bulk/stream` path, but we highly recommend using POST.
-The accepted usage of PUT---adding or replacing a single resource at a given path---doesn't make sense for streaming bulk requests.
+The accepted usage of PUT---adding or replacing a single resource on a given path---doesn't make sense for streaming bulk requests.
 {: .note }